anoma/juvix-docs/docs/reference/language/modules.md

 apply, and they probably follow your intuition:

 1. Opening or defining a symbol shadows inherited instances of that symbol.
-2. Opening a symbol does _not_ shadow a defined instanance of that symbol in the current module.
+2. Opening a symbol does _not_ shadow a defined instance of that symbol in the current module.
 3. Conversely, defining a symbol in the current module does _not_ shadow an opened instance of that symbol.